Are we looking at the next big move in Mondelez International Inc. (MDLZ)?

 Sponsored

-The stock witnessed a -1.23% loss in the last 1 month and extending the period to 3 months gives it a 5.32%, and is 1.84% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.79% over the week and 1.60% over the month.
+The stock witnessed a -3.06% loss in the last 1 month and extending the period to 3 months gives it a 3.33%, and is -0.62% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.67% over the week and 1.65% over the month.

 Mondelez International Inc. (MDLZ) Analyst Forecasts